smithphil88/football-shirt-quiz/README.md

 - [Responsive viewer](https://responsiveviewer.org/) - this was used to check responsiveness on a variety of devices.
 - [JShint](https://jshint.com/) - this was utilised to check my JS file for errors.
 - [Miro](https://www.miro.com) - this was used to create a workflow of the functions needed.
-- [Wave Accessability](https://wave.webaim.org/) - this was used to test the accessability of the site.
+- [Wave Accessability](https://wave.webaim.org/) - this was used to test the accessibility of the site.

 ## Testing